HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: Data sources

 \section{Data sources}

 \paragraph{Evaluation of the Theory-Guided Multi-Stage Reasoning Framework.} The datasets in this study are sourced from three different sources, aiming to support both internal method comparisons and external benchmark evaluations: \begin{itemize} \item \textbf{Primary Dataset – Meme-Image-No-Text:} Used for all internal comparisons (Methods A--F).
 This dataset consists of humor-related images without textual interference, covering diverse visual scenes.
 All images were manually screened to ensure neutrality and minimize cultural ambiguity, ensuring fair and consistent evaluation. \item \textbf{External Dataset 1 – Oogiri-GO:} Used for direct comparison with the CLoT model (Group G)~\cite{zhong2024let}.
 We randomly sample images from its publicly available Oogiri-GO dataset.
-Captions for these images are generated separately by HUMORCHAIN and CLoT, forming the I-Ours vs G-CLoT comparison group, along with independent per-caption scoring data. \item \textbf{External Dataset 2 – OxfordTVG-HIC:} Used to evaluate cross-cultural robustness (Group H)~\cite{li2023oxfordtvg}.
+Captions for these images are generated separately by HUMORCHAIN and CLoT, forming the Method I (Ours) vs. Group G (CLoT) comparison group, along with independent per-caption scoring data. \item \textbf{External Dataset 2 – OxfordTVG-HIC:} Used to evaluate cross-cultural robustness (Group H)~\cite{li2023oxfordtvg}.
 Since the official Oxford implementation was not publicly released, we generated new captions using HUMORCHAIN on randomly sampled images and compared them against existing humorous captions from OxfordTVG-HIC. \end{itemize}

-\paragraph{Training of the Humor Discriminator.} We generate titles for pictures sourced from aforementioned datasets with the Theory-Guided Multi-Stage Reasoning Framework, and randomly sample picture-title pairs for human annotation.
+\paragraph{Training of the Humor Discriminator.} We generate titles for images sourced from the aforementioned datasets with the Theory-Guided Multi-Stage Reasoning Framework, and randomly sample picture-title pairs for human annotation.
 For details of human annotations and datasets, see~\ref{sec:human_annotation_guide} and~\ref{sec:sft_dataset_stat}.